mworion/hue/README.md

 to authorize it.
 The link button must be pressed before.

 ### hue_ip
 IP or host name of the hue bridge.
-Default this is "Philips-hue".
+There is no default, please us a valid ip address.
 If you would like to use more than on bridge, you have to specify all ip adresses, ports and users accordingly.
 All ip's are separated with semicolon !